-Once you have your TSI card, you can register with an individual doctor or at your local health centre.
-You can select doctors and pediatricians from within your local healthcare district.
-To see any other specialist practitioners, however, you must be referred by your GP.
+It allows you to register with an individual doctor or health center within your local healthcare district.
+To see any other specialists, however, you must be referred by your family doctor.

 Private health insurance in Spain

-The advantages of getting private health insurance coverage in Spain
+The advantages of private health insurance in Spain

-Some of the largest private health insurance companies in Spain include:
+Some of the best medical insurance providers in Spain include:

 Health insurance contributions and reimbursements

-Your contributions towards health insurance in Spain are based on minimum and maximum contribution rates set by the government each year.
+How much you pay on average is based on minimum and maximum contribution rates set by the government each year.
+In general: